jxtngx/jxtngx/README.md

 ## Applied Deep Learning

-The following work is not self-written and does not use generative coding tools.
+The following work is self-written and does not use generative coding tools.

 1. [Lightning Lab](https://github.com/jxtngx/lightning-lab): template for research with PyTorch Lightning
 2. [Intro to Post Training](https://github.com/jxtngx/intro-to-post-training) learn finetuning with PyTorch's torchtune